KOMU-TV: History

-In 2002, KOMU won the Payne Award for Ethics in Journalism for maintaining its longstanding policy banning political symbols on air.
-The station had come under considerable government and popular pressure to allow its anchors and reporters to wear American flag lapels on air in the aftermath of the September 11, 2001, attacks.
+In 2002, KOMU won the Payne Award for Ethics in Journalism for maintaining its longstanding policy of banning political symbols on air.
+The station had come under considerable government and popular pressure to allow its anchors and reporters to wear American flag lapels on air in the aftermath of the September 11 attacks.
 In December 2005, the station added NBC Weather Plus to a new second digital subchannel and live streaming video on its website.
 This was added to Mediacom digital systems on January 12, 2007.
 After the national service shut down on December 1, 2008, it was replaced with Universal Sports but was not added to other digital cable systems.
 In 2011, Universal Sports was dropped from subchannel 8.2.

 It was announced on April 12, 2006, that "KJWB" would become part of The CW and be added as a new third digital subchannel of KOMU to offer non-cable viewers access to the new network.
 "KJWB" joined The CW at the network's launch on September 18 and began to use the KOMU-DT3 call sign in an official manner.
 As a result, the station became the first and only educational institution-owned channel in the United States to affiliate with that network.
 Since KMIZ operated the area's cable-exclusive UPN station "KZOU", that station joined the other new network known as MyNetworkTV that was created to compete against The CW.

 In late 2020, KOMU-TV submitted an application to the FCC to allow the construction of a new transmission tower roughly 600 ft away from the current tower.
 The new tower would be almost 100 ft higher and would broadcast with about 74 times more power than the current tower.
 This would coincide with KOMU-TV changing its RF channel from VHF channel 8 to UHF channel 27.
 The application was approved sometime in early 2021.
 The new tower's construction and testing was completed on January 5, 2023, and it began broadcasting four days later.
 The old tower was torn down in July of the same year as it was no longer in service when the signal switched to the new tower.